apacheignite/documentation/odbc-driver/querying-and-modifying-data.md

   "title": "Configuring Ignite Node"
 }
 [/block]
-As the first step, you need set up a configuration that will be used by the cluster nodes.
+As the first step, you need to set up a configuration that will be used by the cluster nodes.
 The configuration should include caches configurations as well with properly defined `QueryEntities` properties. `QueryEntities` are essential for the cases when an application (or the ODBC driver in our scenario) is going to query and modify data using SQL statements.
 [block:code]
 {
   "codes": [